Kaspersky Password Manager Review 2023

 If desired, Kaspersky Password Manager's browser extensions for Chrome, Firefox, Internet Explorer, Edge, and Yandex can also be installed along with the service's desktop client.
 This means that you won't have to manually install individual components later on, which is convenient.

-Should you be switching to Kaspersky Password Manager from another service, or have saved data sets elsewhere, you'll likely want to use the import feature, which can be accessed by clicking on the three dots in the lower left, and following Advanced > Settings > Import/Export.
+If you've used another password manager in the past and have data sets from elsewhere, you'll likely want to use the import feature.
+To access this, click on the three dots in the lower left, and go to Advanced > Settings > Import/Export.

-During our last assessment, Kaspersky Password Manager didn't do all that well with importing, however, on this occasion, it was able to come to terms with our LastPass data without issue.
-We were also easily able to do the same with 1Password, Dashlane, Keepass, and Norton Identity Safe, as well as Chrome and Internet Explorer.
+In the past, Kaspersky Password Manager's import features weren't too impressive, however, this time, it easily handled our LastPass CSV file.
+We were also able to do the same with data sets from 1Password, Dashlane, KeePass, and Norton Identity Safe, as well as Chrome and Internet Explorer.

-While we were satisfied with the results of our imports, the data didn't always wind up in the right place, but usernames and passwords were usually correctly identified.
-Data imports are often tricky for password managers, with most requiring some manual editing to get exactly right.
+While we were satisfied with the results of our transfers, the data didn't always wind up in the right place.
+All the same usernames and passwords were usually correctly identified.
+Data imports are often tricky for password managers, and most require some manual editing to get exactly right.

-Kaspersky Password Manager has significantly improved its import functionality.
+Kaspersky Password Manager has significantly improved its import capabilities.

-As with most other programs of this type, Kaspersky Password Manager is centered on its desktop app and browser extension.
+As with most other password managers, Kaspersky's solution is built around its desktop app and browser extension.
 There is also a web version, which is accessible through the desktop client, however, this doesn't offer any additional functionality over the latter.

 Kaspersky Password Manager's desktop app is easy to use.
-As is common to password managers, the interface is segmented into three columns.
-On the left, you'll find the main menu, through which you can select the type of entry; in the middle, individual data sets; and on the right, detailed information about the data sets you've selected.
+Like most password managers, the interface is arranged into three columns.
+On the left, you'll find the main menu, through which you can select the type of entry; in the middle, individual data sets; and on the right, detailed information about the data set you've selected.

-Kaspersky Password Manager is easy to use thanks to its three-column structure.
+Kaspersky Password Manager is easy to use thanks to the three-column structure of its interface.

 It's possible to add webpages, apps, and other data sets directly to the program or automatically save them in your browser when creating a new account somewhere.

-Generally speaking, the desktop app is highly intuitive, however, it doesn't offer much of a free hand when it comes to arranging or personalizing your entries.
-Only six categories are available and it isn't possible to add new ones or create user-defined fields within the entries.
-You can create folders, however, these are only visible in the All Entries section.
+Even though the desktop app is highly intuitive, it limits the extent to which users can customize entries.
+Only six categories are available and it isn't possible to add new ones or create custom fields within the entries.
+You can make folders, however, these are only visible in the All Entries section.
 Favorites can likewise be marked, but entries cannot be tagged.

-Kaspersky could optimize navigation and provide users with more freedom when it comes to creating and arranging entries.
+Kaspersky could optimize navigation and offer more customization when it comes to entry creation and arrangement.

-In the browser extension, you'll find websites, payment info, and addresses you've saved, as well as a password generator.
+The browser extension is home to websites, payment info, and addresses you've saved, as well as a password generator.
 For everything else, the extension directs you to the desktop app.
 Overall, the browser extension has decent functionality, including the all-important autofill.

-All saved data sets can be accessed in the browser extension.
+All stored data sets are accessible in the browser extension.

-When attempting to access a website or service that you have logins saved for, a green key will appear in the login form.
-After clicking on this, relevant information from the vault will be supplied.
+If you visit a website or service that you have a login stored for, a green key will appear in the login form.
+Click on this, and the relevant information from the vault will be supplied.
 Should you register somewhere for the first time, the browser extension can generate a secure password for you, which it will then automatically save to your vault.

-When the browser extension is activated, all you'll need is a mouseclick to login to any site that you have credentials on file for.
+When the browser extension is activated, you're one click away from logging into any site that you have a data set for.

-Summing up, Kaspersky Password Manager is one of the most easy-to-use solutions we reviewed in terms of its interface, overcoming the stability issues we took issue with during our last assessment.
-The interface is user-friendly, clearly lists all of the service's features, and doesn't do much wrong.
-At the same time, Kaspersky doesn't offer its users much freedom when arranging or organizing their data sets, and could optimize navigation.
+Overall, Kaspersky Password Manager is one of the easiest-to-use solutions we've encountered: Its interface is user-friendly, clearly lists all of the service's features, and doesn't do much wrong.
+At the same time, Kaspersky is not great in terms of data set arrangement or customization and could optimize navigation.

 8.0 / 10